lablabs/ansible-collection-wireguard/README.md

 3. Install and configure fail2ban (playbook name `security`)
 4. Install and configure wireguard (playbook name `wireguard`)

+## Supported Linux Distributions

+- CentOS 8
+- Ubuntu 20.04 LTS

+### Eventually supported but not tested

+- Debian 11 is supported but the system must use `systemd-networkd` networking service instead of `Network Manager`.

 ## How to run Ansible playbooks from this collection

 First make sure your future destination host is up and running and you have an access to SSH Private Key file.